Our understanding of psychopathy, the hallmark of which is an absolute lack of empathy or consciousness, is greatly influenced by Hollywood.

 Popular villains like Anton Chigurh of No Country for Old Men, Hannibal Lector of The Silence of the Lambs and Catherine Tramell of Basic Instinct have propagated an image if psychopaths as cool, calculating and impossibly brilliant.
 In reality, psychopaths are typically more reckless and far less polished than they are in the movies (sorry to disappoint).

-A new paper published in the Journal of Forensic Sciences analyzed 400 of the most iconic psychopaths in film and broke down which are most realistic and which are mere caricatures.
+A paper published in the Journal of Forensic Sciences analyzed 400 of the most iconic psychopaths in film and broke down which are most realistic and which are mere caricatures.
 That does not necessarily detract from their watchability, however.

 Here, some of the most and least realistic psychopaths you've seen on the big screen: